En-Be/We-Touch/APPROACH.md

 - Works on ipad
 - Can't get xcode to recognise the iphone but since scaling and input worked properly on the ipad, I'll just assume it works

+## Session 060

+**Wed Mar 25 10:19:27 -

+**To do**
+- see if it's easy to make devices vibrate

+**Done**
+- Set the device to vibrate but there are no parameters, so I don't think it helps at all.
+Disabled.

 ## Tasks

 - Continue with particle type implementing